districtr/districtr/docs/04drawing/contiguity.md

 Contiguity is a great example of a feature that ties together many parts of districtr.
-It was originally written by [@mapmeld] between March and December 2020 with contributions from [Zhenghong Lieu] and was lightly patterend off of [`NumberMarkers`].
+It was originally written by [@mapmeld] between March and December 2020 with contributions from [@lieuzhenghong] and was lightly patterend off of [`NumberMarkers`].

 As a user contends with units large and small, they may find that they